abshir191/multinational-retail-data-centralisation-Project/README.md

 - Managing cloud and local database interactions using SQLAlchemy.

 ## File Structure
     Multination-Retail-Data-Centralisation-Project/

-├── main.py
-│   └── Run this script to create a local database from extracted data.

-├── DataExtractor.py
-│   └── Contains the DataExtractor class and methods used to extract data from required sources.

-├── data_cleaning.py
-│   └── Defines the DataCleaning class and methods to clean and process data.

-├── database_utils.py
-│   └── Implements the DatabaseConnector class and methods for interacting with the database.

-├── Milestone3_Database_schema.sql
-│   └── SQL queries used to develop the database schema.

-├── Milestone4_Business_Data.sql
-│   └── SQL queries used to retrieve up-to-date metrics from data.

-├── README.md
-│   └── Provides an overview of the project and its contents.
+├── LICENSE                         # License governing the project's use and distribution ├── README.md                       # Provides an overview of the project and its contents.

-└── .gitignore
-    └── Specifies files and directories to be ignored by Git.
+├── main.py                         # Main script to initialize the local database from extracted data ├── DataExtractor.py                # Contains DataExtractor class and methods for data extraction ├── data_cleaning.py                # Defines DataCleaning class and methods for data processing ├── database_utils.py               # Implements DatabaseConnector class for database interactions ├── Milestone3_Database_schema.sql  # SQL script for setting up the database schema ├── Milestone4_Business_Data.sql    # SQL script to retrieve up-to-date business metrics └── .gitignore                      # Specifies files and directories to be ignored by Git.

 ## License